deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 More experienced exploit developers may ask, "Why would you just not jump to EAX?
 It is generally more reliable."

 The answer here is simple.
 A `jmp` will simply just go to that memory location.
 A `call` instruction will push the instruction after the current instruction pointer (EIP) onto the stack.
-Then, it will jump to the location.
+Then, it will jump to that location.

 As you can see, a `call` instruction will actually push a value onto the stack.
 This is needed in order to get all of our parameters on the stack, in the correct order.
-If we simply just used a `jmp` all of our stack instructions will be one instruction off, because we are depending on the `call` instruction to push all of our instructions down into the correct place.
+If we simply just used a `jmp`, all of our parameters on the stack will be one line off, because we are depending on the `call` instruction to push all of our instructions down into the correct place.

 Before we update the POC, we will have to add a buffer of 512 bytes, to satisfy the BufSize parameter we specified.
 In addition, since this is a two stage payload, we will sleep the connection for 5 seconds, before sending the second stage payload- to make sure everything gets a chance to execute.